Welcome

 Keep caterpillars out of trees using sticky barrier bands

 Late April is the time to put up sticky barrier bands around your landscape trees.
-Immediately after hatching, spongy moth (Lymantria dispar) caterpillars disperse on silk threads and many will fall out of the trees.
-Barrier bands will prevent caterpillars from returning to the trees and help reduce damage from feeding.
+Immediately after hatching, spongy moth (Lymantria dispar) caterpillars disperse on silken threads and many will fall out of the trees.
+Barrier bands help prevent caterpillars from returning to the trees and help reduce damage from feeding.
 View directions to make a sticky barrier band trap using simple household materials.
 Monitor these each day and sweep caterpillars trapped below the barrier band into a bucket of soapy water.

 Recently, similar sticky-band trapping methods (for the invasive spotted lanternfly) have caused concerns for birds in Pennsylvania and other mid-Atlantic states.
 To help reduce risks to birds, consider placing chickenwire or mesh screening over the sticky bands to prevent birds from contacting the sticky surface.
 See this page for additional info about preventing bird contact.